munyagu/barbwire-security/readme.txt

 Includes the following specific functions.

 1.Change the URL of the login screen, to avoid attacks on the login screen.
+  You can ward off tying for try to login for cracking, such as Brute-force attack.
+  Adding parameter to login URL so that default login url will hidden.

+2.Block the display of author archive page
+  WordPress leaks your login id because of redirect author archive page by author id to login id.
+  (If you enter "your-site-url/?author=1", you can try it.)
+  Simply hideing author archive page so that block to leak login id.

-2.To disable the part of the XML-RCP feature prevents the attack.
+3.To disable the part of the XML-RCP feature prevents the attack.
+  Block DDOS attacks against other sites with yor WordPress site, pingback enabled.

 These features will be able to choose whether or not to enable.